Mechanical cell interactions on curved interfaces: Continuum limit

 Using Eqs~\eqref{contlim-arclength}--\eqref{contlim-tangent}, the evolution equation~\eqref{straight-spring-evo-2} for arc length coordinates in the straight spring model converges to the evolution equation~\eqref{curved-spring-evo-2} of the curved spring model as $m\to\infty$:

 Thus, for large number of springs per cell $m$, the evolution of spring boundaries for straight springs tends to that of curved springs.

 To illustrate the difference between the straight spring model and the curved spring model, we present numerical simulations in Figure~\ref{fig-circle} with few springs, $N=4$, $m=1$, and a circular interface.
 The spring resting length is chosen such that springs are stress-free when in mechanical equilibrium, meaning that $a=2\pi R/M$ for curved springs, and $a=2R\sin\big(\pi/M\big)$ for straight springs, which is the edge length of an $M$-sided regular polygon inscribed in a circle of radius $R$.
-When one of the nodes is offset by an arc length distance $a/2$ along the circle, resulting in one compressed cell adjacent to one extended cell, the dynamics of mechanical relaxation is slightly different between the straight spring model and the curved spring model (Figure~\ref{fig-circle}c).
+When one of the nodes is offset by an arc length distance $a/2$ along the circle, resulting in one compressed cell adjacent to one extended cell, \cbeg the dynamics of mechanical relaxation is clearly different at short timescales between the straight spring model and the curved spring model (Figure~\ref{fig-circle}c).
+This difference emphasises the different ways that geometry influences these discrete models\cend.
 However, the mechanical equilibrium state is identical.